wuhongyewhy/lg-gram-975-opencore/README.md

 ## Not solved
 - Laptop keyboard on the small keyboard area is not normal, currently do not want to get
 - Battery always charges to 100%, can't set it to stop at 80%.
+- Dual boot.
+Boot Windows once via USB Clover, "boot from Windows" will be inside the boot options.
+Press F10 each time you boot and manually select booting to windows.